johnedquinn/wave-web/README.md

 This goal of this project is to create a scalable messaging application similar to that of Whatsapp.

 ## Framework
-This project uses Vue.js to control the client and server.
-For now, the server handles data on-site and does not reach to a cloud-based storage facility, but this is scheduled to be updated.
+### Frontend
+This project uses Node.js and Vue.js to create a responsive frontend.

+### Backend
+This project uses PHP to control the backend.

 ## Build Setup
 ``` bash